PositivePlusOne/PP1/docs/environment_deployment.md

 - Functions memory: environment dependent, usually 1GB
 - Backfill: true

-> Note: Paths might change as we further develop the application.
+> **Note**: Paths may undergo changes as we continue to develop the application.

+And there you have it!
+This comprehensive guide will help you successfully establish your development environment.
+Happy programming!